Multilayer bootstrap networks: Introduction

 \section{Introduction}

-Principle component analysis (PCA) is a simple and widely used unsupervised dimensionality reduction method, which finds a coordinate system that the linearly uncorrelated coordinate variables (called principle components) describe the most variances of data.
-Because PCA is insufficient to capture highly-nonlinear data distributions, nonlinear dimensionality reduction methods are explored.
-A nonlinear method faces two problems: the similarity between data points, and the definition of a nonlinear coordinate system.
+Principal component analysis (PCA) \citep{pearson1901lines} is a simple and widely used unsupervised dimensionality reduction method, which finds a coordinate system in the original Euclidean space that the linearly uncorrelated coordinate axes (called principal components) describe the most variances of data.
+Because PCA is insufficient to capture highly-nonlinear data distributions, many dimensionality reduction methods are explored.

-Much effort has been made to define or learn a similarity measurement in a continuous space.
-Predefined similarity metrics include Euclidean distance and Gaussian radial basis functions (RBF) with tunable parameters.
-Learnable similarity metrics include Gaussian mixture model (GMM) with an expectation-maximization optimization.
-The former may not fit the true density of data, while the latter suffers from predefined model assumptions.

-Much work has been conducted on learning a nonlinear coordinate system.
-Examples include neural networks which build a piecewise-linear coordinate system by backpropagation, regularization networks which take each data point as a nonlinear coordinate axis and learn the weights of the axes with regularization terms, and ensemble methods which approximate a nonlinear coordinate system by a piecewise-linear coordinate system.
-Ensemble methods have demonstrated their simplicity, robustness, and effectiveness in supervised learning, e.g. \citep{breiman1996bagging,breiman2001random,freund1995desicion,friedman2000additive,dietterich2000ensemble}, and are under fast development in unsupervised learning, e.g. \citep{strehl2003cluster,dudoit2003bagging,fern2003random,fred2005combining}.

-The present work \textit{multilayer bootstrap network} (MBN) (Fig. \ref{fig:1}) is a nonparametric model in a discrete space that approximates a data distribution with no model assumption and parameter tuning.
-It also generalizes data resampling \citep{efron1979bootstrap,efron1993introduction} and model ensembling methods to an unsupervised multilayer architecture.

-A key feature of MBN is the training method of its $k$-centers clustering---random sampling, one-nearest neighbor optimization plus the binarization of its output, which outputs an invariant representation given any free parameters of a monotonous similarity metric in the original feature space.
-The similarity of two data points with the new representation is the number of their shared nearest centers in the clusterings.
-Although the discrete output of a single $k$-centers clustering loses much information comparing to a soft output in a continuous space, it can be proved from the analysis of the generalization error of supervised learning \citep{hastie2009unsupervised} that the information loss of a group of $k$-centers clusterings is proportional to the correlation between the clusterings.
-The correlation is reduced by random sampling of data and random selection of features at each clustering, so as to the information loss.

-Another key feature of MBN is a gradually narrowed multilayer architecture from bottom up.
-Different from supervised ensemble methods which aim to reduce the variance (and maybe also the bias) of predictions in a well-defined target space, a data distribution in a feature space may be highly variant.
-Hence, contrast to the popularity of learning one layer base learners in supervised learning, MBN builds a multilayer architecture to reduce larger and larger local variance of data layerwisely.
-It essentially builds an exponentially large number of hierarchical trees on the feature space (instead of directly on data points).
+{{Dimensionality reduction has two core steps.
+The first step finds a suitable feature space where the density of data with the new feature representation can be well discovered, i.e. a density estimation problem.
+The second step discards the noise components or small variations of the data with the new feature representation, i.e. a principal component reduction problem in the new feature space.}}